Our Local Offer for Children with Special Educational Needs

 Your child’s key person and the SENCO/INCO will be present during the sessions your child attends in order to build an understanding and supportive relationship.
 They will identify needs, plan next steps, obtaining support from other professionals when necessary.

-The Early Years Teacher will maintain an overview of experiences and progress and the SENCO will work with all staff to ensure the relevant and appropriate support is being provided.
+The SENCO will maintain an overview of experiences and progress and will work with all staff to ensure the relevant and appropriate support is being provided.

 We will work in partnership with you, reviewing targets, planning new ones and giving ideas to be used at home to support your child.